sdanzan/feedistiller/README.md

 See `mix run feedistiller --help` or `Feedistiller.CLI.help` for more informations.

-Alternatively you can build the `feedistiller` standalone executable using `mix build.escript` and run it as `feedistiller [OPTIONS]`.
+Alternatively you can build the `feedistiller` standalone executable using `mix escript.build` and run it as `feedistiller [OPTIONS]`.

 Feedistiller can be embedded as an application in your projects.
 Just ensure the